Updated on January 28, 2022

-Mothballs can be used in a number of ways and you can find all sorts of tips online for using whole or crushed mothballs.
-However, we will only discuss some of the safest methods here, as their toxic nature is rarely considered when suggesting “life hacks”.
+You can find all sorts of tips online for using whole or crushed mothballs.
+However, most are highly illegal and could put yoru family and the environment in serious danger, as their toxic nature is rarely considered when suggesting “life hacks”.
+In addition, misuse of mothballs comes with serious legal woes.

 Corpse Odors